bamlpc/WhoIsClicking/README.md

 # Initialization

-First, we need to do it's to set up the environment variables.
-Rename the `.env.example` to `.env` and set up your own IDs and passwords.
+1. Rename the `.env.example` to `.env` and set up your own IDs and passwords.
-If you just want to fast test it with the default values:

- * Linux: `mv .env.example .env`
+ * Linux / Mac: `mv .env.example .env`
  * PowerShell: `Rename-Item -Path ".env.example" -NewName ".env"`

-Now if this is the first time building the project you could just `docker-compose up`
+2. Build the project: `docker-compose up`

 This will automatically apply `-f docker-compose.override.yml` that is the development environment.

+## Caveats
-Keep in mind that the dev env will make volumes for the database, so if you change some .env value it's probably a good moment to cleanup the data.
-For this you could:
+Keep in mind that the development enviroment will make volumes for the database, so if you change something inside .env you must cleanup the data.

- * powershell:
+Restart the project:
-    `docker-compose down`
+1. `docker-compose down`
-    `docker system prune --all -f`
+2. `docker system prune --all -f`
-    `Remove-Item -recurse -force backend\qr-api\qrs, infra\mongo-db\data, infra\mongo-db\log, infra\nginx\log`
+3. `rm -rf backend\qr-api\qrs, infra\mongo-db\data, infra\mongo-db\log, infra\nginx\log`
-    `docker-compose up`
- * linux:
-    `docker-compose down`
-    `docker system prune --all -f`
-    TODO: linux command backend\qr-api\qrs, infra\mongo-db\data, infra\mongo-db\log, infra\nginx\log
-    `docker-compose up`
+4. `docker-compose up`

-`docker-compose up --build` the first time, and just `docker-compose up` after we have our images built.

 &nbsp;

 # Networking
-This project is designed to use docker private networks, in production you won't be able to access the backend unless you hit nginx fist.
+This project is designed to use docker private networks, in production you won't be able to access the backend unless you hit nginx first.

 ## Network structure:

 TODO: add a diagram of the network with ips

 ## Network in dev
-In development we map all applications to localhost, this is just to make development easy:
+In development env we map all applications to localhost to make the process easier:

 * Backend:
     * links-api: [http://localhost:8000]